6 Ways To Increase Foot Traffic Using Google Ads In 2019

 Best Practices of Local Campaigns:

-- Give the machine a long enough period to optimise and deliver an improvement in cost per store visit (CPSV).
+- Give the machine a long enough period to optimise and improve cost per store visit (CPSV).

-- Consider the conversion delay of 30 day attribution window.
+- Consider the conversion delay of the 30-day attribution window.
 In that case, report 30 days after the campaign ends for better outcomes.

 2. Local Inventory Ads

-You are in need for new heels for tomorrow’s party and search “black heels near me” on Google.
-You see a shopping ad with a style that you love and realise that it is in stock and just a kilometre away.
+If you need new heels for tomorrow’s party, search “black heels near me” on Google.
+You see a shopping ad with a style you love and realise it is in stock and just a kilometre away.
 Awesome!
 What you saw was a Local Inventory Ad (LIA).
-This type of channel allows you to showcase your in-store inventory, availability, store opening hours, promotions and directions to nearby shoppers searching on Google.
+This channel allows you to showcase your in-store inventory, availability, store opening hours, promotions and directions to nearby shoppers searching on Google.

 Local inventory ads work seamlessly with your normal Shopping Ads.
-It will only show when the shopper is near the store or have a hyperlocal intent (image above) by typing in “near me”.
+It will only show when the shopper is near the store or has a hyperlocal intent (image above) by typing in “near me”.
 If they are not near the store, normal online shopping ads will appear instead.
-However, exceptions include online only inventory , where local inventory ads are not applicable regardless of distance.
+However, exceptions include online-only inventory, where local inventory ads are not applicable regardless of distance.

 Best Practices of Local Inventory Ads: